baldaquin.config — Configuration#

 • name (str) – The parameter name.

-• type_name (str) – The name of the parameter type.
+• type (type) – The parameter type.

 • value (anything) – The parameter value.